How to Maximize Speed, Quality, and Cost Savings

 - The single block read/write – the host reads/writes a single block after issuing a “single block read/write command”

-- Pre-defined multiple block read/write – the host sets the number of blocks to be read/written followed by the multiple block read/write command
+- Pre-defined multiple blocks read/write – the host sets the number of blocks to be read/written followed by the multiple blocks read/write command

-- Open-ended multiple block read/write – the host continues to read/write blocks of data until it issues a stop transmission command
+- Open-ended multiple blocks read/write – the host continues to read/write blocks of data until it issues a stop transmission command

 During the read operation, the device sends CRC after each 512 data bytes.
 In a similar manner, the host sends the CRC after 512 data bytes.
 If the CRC is correct, then the device sends back a positive CRC status “010b” to the host.
 Otherwise, it sends back a negative CRC status “101b” and ignores the data sent by the host.
 Before writing new data to any sector, the device erases the old data.

 As described above, the CRC of the customer raw data file to be programmed into the device needs to be calculated.
 One option is to reformat the data file by embedding the CRC values after each sector.
 Most programmers have a tool that can perform this operation offline.

 Production State Awareness

 JEDEC version 5.0 introduces “Production State Awareness” to help avoid possible data corruption during soldering.
 Activate the Production State Awareness by setting a field in the extended CSD register before programming the part.
 Only a predefined part of the whole device’s available space can be supported by this feature.